dotnet/orleans-docs/src/docs/grains/reentrancy.md

 ## Reentrancy using a predicate

-Grain classes can specify a predicate used to determine interleaving on a call-by-call basis by inspecting the request.
+Grain classes can specify a predicate to determine interleaving on a call-by-call basis by inspecting the request.
 The `[MayInterleave(string methodName)]` attribute provides this functionality.
 The argument to the attribute is the name of a static method within the grain class which accepts an `InvokeMethodRequest` object and returns a `bool` indicating whether or not the request should be interleaved.

 Here is an example which allows interleaving if the request argument type has the `[Interleave]` attribute: